Missing Long Island native's boyfriend a person of interest, hindering investigation, police say

 "Everyday the search for Gabby continues the Schmidt and Petito family becomes more desperate.
 They are frantically searching for answers and information in their daughter's disappearance while Brian sits in the comfort of his home.
 Brian claims he wants to sit in the background while we search for Gabby in the wilderness of the Grand Teton and Yellowstone national parks.
 Brian left Gabby in the wilderness with grizzly bears and wolves while he sits in the comfort of his home.
 In his home!
 Brian, how could you do this to Gabby?
 You selfishly remain silent while Gabby is all alone in the wilderness.
 Brian, your silence is reprehensible!
 We beg you to do the right thing and help us bring Gabby home.
 Brian, whatever happened in Wyoming, happened.
 The only thing you can control is what you do now.
 Tell us where Gabby is.
 You tarnish your love for her with your silence."

-Earlier Wednesday, Petito's family said her Instagram account was mysteriously deleted.
-It was later restored, with Facebook confirming the account was removed in error and later reinstated.
+Bertolino also issued the following statement on behalf of his client, addressing Laundrie's silence.

-"We have no idea who deleted Gabby's Instagram account," the family's attorney told Eyewitness News reporter Kristin Thorne early Wednesday.
-"We contacted Instagram and the FBI to let them know that it was deleted."
+"Many people are wondering why Mr. Laundrie would not make a statement or speak with law enforcement in the face of Ms. Petito's absence.
+In my experience, intimate partners are often the first person law enforcement focuses their attention on in cases like this, and the waring that 'any statement made will be used against you' is true, regardless of whether my client had anything to with Ms. Petito's disappearance.
+As such, on the advice of counsel, Mr. Laundie is not speaking on the matter.
+I have been informed that the North Port, Florida, police have named Brian Laundrie as a 'person of interest' in this matter.
+This formality has not really changed the circumstances of Mr. Laundrie being the focus and attention of law enforcement, and Mr. Laundrie will continue to remain silent on the advice of counsel."

-The developments come one day after police in Utah confirmed an "incident" between Petito and Laundrie that happened a few weeks before her disappearance.
+The developments come one day after police in Utah confirmed a domestic incident between Petito and Laundrie that happened a few weeks before her disappearance, on August 12.

-Police in Moab, Utah, responded to an "incident involving Brian Laundrie and Gabrielle Petito" on August 12, but Chief Bret Edge said there was not enough evidence for charges.
+In the police report out of Moab, Laundrie is listed as the victim as Petito as the suspect, but Chief Bret Edge said there was not enough evidence for charges.

 "Neither Brian or Gabrielle were the reporting party," he said.
 "Officers conducted an investigation and determined that insufficient evidence existed to justify criminal charges."